 - Mistaken identity.
 Eyewitness identification is notoriously unreliable.
 If there is a questionable identification, the defense may challenge police identification procedures, demand another live line up, and call an identification expert at trial.

-Our criminal defense attorney at the Law Office of Lauren K. Johnson will provide you with experienced legal defense for murder charges.
+Our criminal defense attorney at the Johnson Criminal Law Group will provide you with experienced legal defense for murder charges.
 If facing possible charges it is important to get in touch with our Orange County criminal defense lawyer as soon as possible.
-We can be reached by phone at 949-622-5522 or you can send us a message online today.
+We can be reached by phone at (949) 622-5522 or you can send us a message online today.